 After these things I saw four angels standing at the four corners of the earth, holding the four winds of the earth, that the wind should not blow on the earth, on the sea, or on any tree.

 God’s judgment will come from all directions on earth.
 He deals with the world on a global basis.
 The four-wind judgment is an approaching judgment not yet launched by God.

-The words “four corners” are an idiom for four quadrants — North, South, East and West.
+The words “four corners” are an idiom for four quadrants — North, South, East, and West.
 The Bible never taught a flat earth theory.
-The idiom in the English is the four points of the compass.
+The idiom in English is the four points of the compass.

 Then I saw another angel ascending from the east, having the seal of the living God.
 And he cried with a loud voice to the four angels to whom it was granted to harm the earth and the sea, saying, “Do not harm the earth, the sea, or the trees till we have sealed the servants of our God on their foreheads”

 An angel tells four angels who have the right to execute judgment to withhold that judgment until God could seal 144,000 foreheads of Israel.
 The word “seal” means to make an imprint of wax by a signet ring.
 It carries the ideas of security and permanency.
 The seal of the doom of Satan is sure and certain (20:3).
 This term refers to the sacred formalities of transaction.
 The papyri of Fayyum refer to the sealing of sacks and guarantees that the person receiving the sacks will receive a full complement.

 God seals the believer with the gift of the Holy Spirit (Ephesians 1:13; 4:30; 2 Corinthians 1:22).
 God marks Christians with a seal to identify as those who belong to Him.
 God attests, certifies, and acknowledges that those with this seal belong to Him.
 They have His stamp of approval, and He will therefore deliver them safely to His eternal destination for them.
 The seal is proof of authenticity and validates them as God’s own.
 This guarantees their eternal safety.